 - Travel to and from classroom and clinical assignments is the responsibility of the student

-In cases where the number of qualified applicants for the professional phase exceeds the capacity, applicants will be accepted based upon highest GPA .
+In cases where the number of qualified applicants for the professional phase exceeds the capacity, applicants will be accepted based upon GPA ranking .

 Post certificate standing

 The Radiologic Technology curriculum provides an opportunity for Registered Technologists to be added into the Baccalaureate degree program.
-Technologists registered by the American Registry of Radiologic Technologists will be awarded 53 credit hours to be applied to the professional curriculum.
+Technologists registered by the American Registry of Radiologic Technologists will be awarded 54 credit hours to be applied to the professional curriculum.
 In addition to the courses of the preprofessional phase (except BIOL 100), the registered technologist must also complete the following courses in the professional portion of the program: NURS 330, RADS 370, 462, 472, 470 or 471, select and complete 9 semester hours of approved RADS electives from RADS 367, 464, 466, 467, 468, 470 or 471.
-(No grade lower than a "C" in radiologic sciences and science courses).
+(No grade lower than a "C in radiologic sceinces, nursing and science courses).